 There can be many common symptoms that indicate too much caffeine consumption, but these are the most prevalent.

-These symptoms should be recognized and further caffeine intake should be stopped to avoid more serious and even life-threatening symptoms found at the end of the list.
+The beginning symptoms should be recognized and further caffeine intake should be stopped to avoid the more serious and even life-threatening symptoms found at the end of the list.

-Ingesting massive doses of caffeine all at once is particularly dangerous as it doesn’t give your body time to react.
-Overdose symptoms serve as an early warning system.
+Ingesting massive doses of caffeine all at once is particularly dangerous as it doesn’t give your body time to react since early overdose symptoms serve as a warning system.